 Living overseas: planning a visit home

 If you’re living overseas and planning a visit home, then there are lots of practicalities which should be taken into consideration when planning your visit.
-These considerations are the topic of today’s post.

 Where are you going to stay?